TomaszMajcher/TomaszMajcher/README.md

 # 👋 Hi there!
-I'm Tom – Junior Data Analyst
+I'm Tom – Aspiring Data Analyst

 🎯 I'm currently looking for a **Junior Data Analyst** role where I can turn data into meaningful insights and impactful visualizations.